IghorBeninca/learning-node.js/README.md

 # learning-node.js
-The project is an e-commerce REST API.
+I did this project to consolidate my knowledge of node.js, javascript with express and mongodb.
+The project is a REST API for an ecommerce store where you can create users and place orders.